 - The application of control measures for dust arising during construction can be very effective.
 These are based on reducing dust generation at source.
-To reduce the potential for dust emissions, a range of standard mitigation commitments will be adopted covering the following (Mitigation Items SMC-AQ1, SMC-AQ2 and SMC-AQ3). - In relation to minimising fugitive dust emissions from earthworks, material storage and concrete batching the following mitigation items will be implemented (Mitigation Item SMC-AQ1): - stockpiles and mounds will be at a suitable angle of repose to prevent material slippage, will be enclosed or securely sheeted, and / or kept damped as necessary during dry weather; - the surfaces of any long-term stockpiles which give rise to a risk of dust or air pollution will be covered with appropriate sheeting or will be treated to stabilise the surfaces; - mixing of large quantities of concrete will be carried out only in enclosed or shielded areas; - all handling areas will be maintained in a dust free state as far as is practicable with sprinklers and hoses used to prevent dust escaping from the site boundaries: - procedures will be established so that the site is regularly inspected for spillage of dusty or potentially dusty materials and any such spillage will be dealt with promptly where necessary to prevent dust nuisance. - In relation to minimising dust from vehicle movements within the site the following mitigation items will be implemented (Mitigation Item SMC-AQ2): - the Contractor will employ appropriate measures, such as covering materials deliveries or loads entering and leaving the construction site by a fixed cover or sheeting appropriately fixed and suitable for the purposes of preventing materials and dust spillage; - where unsurfaced routes are identified as creating dust emissions during periods of dry weather, surfaces will be regularly dampened down using water bowsers; - appropriate speed limits will be established and enforced over all unmade surfaces; - In relation to appropriate cleaning of public roads the following mitigation items will be implemented (Mitigation Item SMC-AQ3):
+To reduce the potential for dust emissions, a range of standard mitigation commitments will be adopted covering the following (Mitigation Items SMC-AQ1, SMC-AQ2 and SMC-AQ3). - stockpiles and mounds will be at a suitable angle of repose to prevent material slippage, will be enclosed or securely sheeted, and/or kept damped as necessary during dry weather; - the surfaces of any long-term stockpiles which give rise to a risk of dust or air pollution will be covered with appropriate sheeting or will be treated to stabilise the surfaces;

-- wheel washing facilities will be installed and heavy vehicles will be required to use the facilities prior to leaving the site; - subject to approval from the Roads Authority, public roads immediately outside the site entrance will be cleaned using vacuum sweeper brushes and other specialised road cleaning equipment as necessary to maintain an appropriate state of cleanliness; and - roads and footpaths adjacent to the proposed scheme will be cleaned, with damping if necessary.
+- mixing of large quantities of concrete will be carried out only in enclosed or shielded areas; - all handling areas will be maintained in a dust free state as far as is practicable with sprinklers and hoses used to prevent dust escaping from the site boundaries; - procedures will be established so that the site is regularly inspected for spillage of dusty or potentially dusty materials and any such spillage will be dealt with promptly where necessary to prevent dust nuisance; - the Contractor will employ appropriate measures, such as covering materials deliveries or loads entering and leaving the construction site by a fixed cover or sheeting appropriately fixed and suitable for the purposes of preventing materials and dust spillage; - where unsurfaced routes are identified as creating dust emissions during periods of dry weather, surfaces will be regularly dampened down using water bowsers; - appropriate speed limits will be established and enforced over all unmade surfaces; - wheel washing facilities will be installed and heavy vehicles will be required to use the facilities prior to leaving the site; - subject to approval from the Roads Authority, public roads immediately outside the site entrance will be cleaned using vacuum sweeper brushes and other specialised road cleaning equipment as necessary to maintain an appropriate state of cleanliness; and - roads and footpaths adjacent to the proposed scheme will be cleaned, with damping if necessary.